Daddy Yankee: Philanthropy

+Beliefs

+In December 2023, during his tour at the Coliseo de Puerto Rico, he announced that he had become Christian and wanted to serve in evangelization.
+On November 16, 2025 during the half-time show of Dolphins vs Commanders played in Madrid, Spain he praised: God bless Spain, Jesus is the Way, the Truth and the Life ("Dios bendiga a España, Jesús es el Camino, la Verdad y la Vida.")

 Legacy

 Daddy Yankee has been dubbed "King of Reggaeton" by media.
 Rachel Grace Almeida from Vice felt Daddy Yankee paved the way with his music to amplify and normalize the "marginalised" Latino identity.
 She also commented that Yankee played a vital part in "bringing glamour to the barrio and challenged the mainstream media's portrayal of Hispanic poverty in those neighbourhoods".
 He was highlighted by CNN and Time as one of the most influential Hispanics in the world.
 Roy Trakin from Pollstar considered his collaboration with Luis Fonsi in "Despacito" helped "turn his native Puerto Rico's music into a global phenomenon".